alexFewGoodGeeks/schweiger/wp-content/plugins/wp-store-locator/readme.txt

 **Statistics**

 The [Statistics](https://wpstorelocator.co/add-ons/statistics/) add-on enables you to keep track of the locations users are searching for and see where there is demand for a new store.

-**Store Directory  - Coming Soon**

-Generate a directory based on the store locations.

 == Installation ==